davidgasquez/handbook/content/quotes.md

 - The real problem of humanity is the following: we have Paleolithic emotions, medieval institutions, and god-like technology.
 Edward O. Wilson.
 - You could be good today.
 But instead, you choose tomorrow.
 Marcus Aurelius.
 - Happiness is a cookie that your brain bakes for itself.
 It's not made by the environment.
 The environment cannot make you happy.
 Joscha Bach.
 - Start now.
 Start where you are.
 Start with fear.
 Start with pain.
 Start with doubt.
 Start with hands shaking.
 Start with voice trembling but start.
-Start and don’t stop.
+Start and don't stop.
 Start where you are, with what you have.
 Just... start.
 Ijeoma Umebinyuo
 - We have two lives, and the second begins when we realize we only have one.
 Confucius.
 - Civilization advances by extending the number of important operations which we can perform without thinking of them.
 Alfred North Whitehead.
 - That which can be destroyed by the truth should be.
 P.C.
 Hodgell.